baole444/LaPetiteAMusixBox/README.md

 >    The reason the above is invalid because axios call in the app start with `/` by default, if you wish to change this behaviour consider trimming for user or change axios route.

 ## Known issues:
-- A song without looping in background on empty queue may cause queue not next song not start due to remaining sound object.
+- A song without looping in background on empty queue may cause queue on next song not start due to remaining sound object.
 - Notification based player doesn't show up.
 - Marquee implement for Track title is not functioning (Likely due to library no longer supporting it).